NikashLamsal/My--recipes/README.md

 - Improved my skills in HTML, CSS, and version control using Git and GitHub.

 ## Live Demo
-You can view the completed project by visiting the [live demo](https://nikashlamsal.github.io/My--recipes/).
+You can view the completed project by clicking the **Preview** button above.

 ## Future Improvements
 - Add more recipes to expand the website.
 - Include JavaScript for interactivity, such as a recipe search feature or a rating system.

-## Skills Demonstrated
-- HTML structure (using elements like headings, paragraphs, lists, links, and images).

-- Using Git/GitHub for version control.

-- Structuring a basic web project with multiple pages.

-## Goals
-- Learn to create and structure a multi-page website.

-- Get comfortable working with Git and GitHub for version control.